 But if you outsource technical projects to a company that has the right infrastructure, you gain access to the technology you need.
 And you wouldn’t have to spend time and money to acquire them!
 The beauty of outsourcing is the level of access it affords companies on all fronts — from talent to infrastructure.
 And this is especially true during this time when resources tend to be scarce.

-Outsourcing Driver #7: Amazing Outsourcing Destinations
+7th Driver of Outsourcing: Amazing Outsourcing Destinations

 Or more specifically, offshore outsourcing destinations.
 Now that we’re living in the age of hyperconnectivity, offshore outsourcing’s benefits arguably outweigh those of outsourcing in nearby areas.
 This is because you significantly reduce your costs with the former without fearing a substantial decrease in control.